lekshmikjayan/MEAN_Stack_Web_Application/README.md

       -  It allows you to run JavaScript code outside the browser, making it ideal for server-side development.
       -  Node.js provides event-driven, non-blocking I/O capabilities and a vast ecosystem of modules.

+* RESTful APIs:
+      - For standardized and stateless communication between the server and client MEAN stack applications commonly use RESTful APIs to expose data and functionality to client-side applications.

 * Deployment:
      - This involves building the client-side code, setting up environment variables, and deploying to hosting platforms or server environments.